-Charge by Square Footage OR Per Room
+Should you Charge by Square Foot OR Per Room

 I was able to create a grid worksheet in increments of 400 sq ft starting with 1000 sqft.
 I priced each levels (home sizes) by weekly, bi-weekly, monthly, and 1 time.
 This way when I had a potential client call in, I could quickly give them a quote with my sales pitch.
 They liked the up front pricing and usually got me in the front door.

 How will you market your business?